Ten years ago, and on the occasion of my turning a sharp, gravel-strewn corner into midlife (I hit 40), my wife sent me packing.

-Now, despite our having a deep, life-long love and respect for each other, my wife (aka Liebe) and I are on opposite ends of the love/hate spectrum when it comes to motorbikes.
+Now, despite my wife (aka Liebe) and I having a deep, life-long love and respect for each other, we are on opposite ends of the love/hate spectrum when it comes to motorbikes.

 She hates them with the kind of vitriol usually reserved for the Nazis.
 To her, they’re evil, stupid death machines.
-Whereas to me, they’re kinda of the whole point: motorbikes are joy in motion.
+Whereas to me, they’re kind of the whole point.
+Motorbikes are joy in motion.
 Mechanical play.
 A means to see and be out in the deliciously physical world—away from screens and ersatz experience—with every one of your faculties whirring.

 This hasn’t always helped us form a more perfect union or insure domestic tranquility.
 But her extreme discomfort with my bike-love has served as a powerful safety device, making me obsessively careful for fear of being killed by the oncoming wrath of my spouse.